hopekali04/worktrack-docs/README.md

-# 💪 Workout Tracker
+# Workout Tracker

-A comprehensive, production-ready workout tracking application built with Next.js, TypeScript, and Firebase.
+A comprehensive, workout tracking application built with Next.js, TypeScript, and Firebase.

 ## 🚀 Features